Stonelinks/robot/docs/css/css-modules.md

 With CSS Modules, all class names are locally scoped by default.
 This means no more bugs from classname clashes.
-Being able to compose primitives to build up behaviour also lets us bring programming best practice to CSS: DRY, reusable, modular code FTW!
+Being able to compose primitives to build up behavior also lets us bring programming best practice to CSS: DRY, reusable, modular code FTW!

 For a detailed explanation see the